-National Center for Complementary and Alternative Medicine (NCCAM) — Est. in 1999
+National Center for Complementary and Integrative Health (NCCIH) — Est. in 1999

-The mission of NCCAM is to define, through rigorous scientific investigation, the usefulness and safety of complementary and alternative medicine (CAM) interventions and their roles in improving health and health care.
+The mission of NCCIH is to define, through rigorous scientific investigation, the usefulness and safety of complementary and integrative health interventions and their roles in improving health and health care.

 National Center for Advancing Translational Sciences (NCATS) — Est. in 2011

 The mission of NCATS is to catalyze the generation of innovative methods and technologies that will enhance the development, testing, and implementation of diagnostics and therapeutics across a wide range of human diseases and conditions.

 NIH Clinical Center (CC) — Est. in 1953